OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

     openmdao simul_coloring <your_script_name> -o my_coloring.json -t 1e-15

-Be careful when setting the tolerance however, because if you make it too large then you will be zeroing out jacobian entries that should not be ignored and your optimization may not converge.
+Be careful when setting the tolerance, however, because if you make it too large then you will be zeroing out Jacobian entries that should not be ignored and your optimization may not converge.

 Checking that it works
 ######################

-After activating simultaneous derivatives, you need to check your total derivatives using the :ref:`check_totals<check-total-derivatives>` function.
+After activating simultaneous derivatives, you need to check your total derivatives using the :ref:`check_totals <check-total-derivatives>` function.
-If you provided a manually computed coloring, you need to be sure it was correct.
+If you provided a manually-computed coloring, you need to be sure it was correct.
-If you used the automatic coloring, the algorithm that we use still has a small chance of computing an incorrect coloring due to the possibility that the total jacobian being analyzed by the algorithm contained one or more zero values that are only incidentally zero.
+If you used the automatic coloring, the algorithm that we use still has a small chance of computing an incorrect coloring due to the possibility that the total Jacobian being analyzed by the algorithm contained one or more zero values that are only incidentally zero.
-Using :ref:`check_totals<check-total-derivatives>` is the way to be sure that something hasn't gone wrong.
+Using :code:`check_totals` is the way to be sure that something hasn't gone wrong.

-If you used the automatic coloring algorithm and you find that :ref:`check_totals<check-total-derivatives>` is reporting incorrect total derivatives then you should try increasing the number of total derivative computations that the algorithm uses to compute the total derivative sparsity pattern.
-The default is 1, but you can increment that to 2 or higher if needed.
+If you used the automatic coloring algorithm, and you find that :code:`check_totals` is reporting incorrect total derivatives, then you should try increasing the number of total derivative computations that the algorithm uses to compute the total derivative sparsity pattern.
+The default is one, but you can increment that to two or higher if needed.

 .. code-block:: none